siderolabs/talos/website/content/v1.6/kubernetes-guides/network/deploying-cilium.md

 This documentation will outline installing Cilium CNI v1.14.0 on Talos in six different ways.
 Adhering to Talos principles we'll deploy Cilium with IPAM mode set to Kubernetes, and using the `cgroupv2` and `bpffs` mount that talos already provides.
 As Talos does not allow loading kernel modules by Kubernetes workloads, `SYS_MODULE` capability needs to be dropped from the Cilium default set of values, this override can be seen in the helm/cilium cli install commands.
-Each method can either install Cilium using kube proxy (default) or without: [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.13/network/kubernetes/kubeproxy-free/)
+Each method can either install Cilium using kube proxy (default) or without: [Kubernetes Without kube-proxy](https://docs.cilium.io/en/v1.14/network/kubernetes/kubeproxy-free/)

-From Talos 1.5 we can use Cilium in combination with KubePrism.
-You can read more about it in Talos 1.5 release notes.
+In this guide we assume that [KubePrism]({{< relref "../configuration/kubeprism" >}}) is enabled and configured to use the port 7445.

 ## Machine config preparation